Eduardismund/toy-language-interpreter/README.md

 - **Division by Zero**: Raised when dividing an integer by zero.
 - **File Not Found**: Raised when attempting to open a file that doesn't exist or is not accessible.

+---
+### Garbage Collector

+A **garbage collector** is a system or process responsible for automatically managing memory by identifying and reclaiming memory that is no longer in use or reachable.
+The primary goal is to free up memory resources that are not being used, ensuring efficient memory management and preventing memory leaks.

+##### How It Works:
+- The garbage collector examines the **symbol table** to find which objects are still being used (reachable).
+It then identifies the objects in the heap that are no longer referenced and can be safely removed.
+- Any unreferenced objects are collected, and their memory is freed, ensuring that the system does not waste memory on unused objects.

+This process ensures that the program does not run out of memory and maintains efficient use of resources over time.
+The garbage collector often runs periodically in the background or when the system detects that memory is running low.

+---
 ## Setup and Usage

 ### Prerequisites